Genre: Welsh Language Folk fused with electronica and trip-hop

-Band Members: Lisa on vocals, harmonium, and piano and Martin on guitars and percussion are joined by Ali Byworth (drums and percussion), Dan Swain (bass guitar), Esyllt Glyn Jones (harp, vocals), and Mirain Roberts (vocals).
+Band Members: Lisa Jen (vocals, harmonium & piano), Martin (guitars & percussion), Ali Byworth (drums and percussion), Dan Swain (bass guitar), Esyllt Glyn Jones (harp, vocals), and Mirain Roberts (vocals).

 Location: Wales, UK